Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/dragon/adult-green-dragon.md

 NoteIcon: monster
 BestiaryType: dragon
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 94, The Rise of Tiamat, Ghosts of Saltmarsh, Candlekeep Mysteries.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Adult Green Dragon](2-Mechanics/CLI/bestiary/dragon/adult-green-dragon.md)
 *Source: Monster Manual p.
 94, The Rise of Tiamat, Ghosts of Saltmarsh, Candlekeep Mysteries.
 Available in the SRD.*